George Eastman Museum: George Eastman's Estate

 George Eastman built his residence at 900 East Avenue between 1902 and 1905.
 He created a unique urban estate complete with 10.5 acre of working farm land, formal gardens, greenhouses, stables, barns, pastures, and a 35000 sqft, 50-room Colonial Revival mansion with a fireproof structure made of reinforced concrete.

 Eastman's house presented a neoclassical Georgian Revival facade of decorative craftsmanship.
 Beneath this exterior were such modern conveniences as an electrical generator, an internal telephone system with 21 stations, a built-in vacuum cleaning system, a central clock network, an elevator, and a great Aeolian pipe organ.
 Eastman used the house as a center of the city's rich musical life from 1905 until his death in 1932.

+Photography is encouraged.
+According to the museum, the estate is "popular for ....family, engagement, and senior photos".

 The estate was declared a National Historic Landmark in 1966.